Software

 Home

-1. New PC with a UEFI BIOS: I have just taken delivery of a new 64bit Windows 10 based PC and discovered, after the event, that it would not run any version of Windows prior to Windows 10 - some versions of Linux are fine.
+1. New PC with a UEFI BIOS: I took delivery of a new 64bit Windows 10 based PC and discovered, after the event, that it would not run any version of Windows prior to Windows 10 - some versions of Linux are fine.
 Since I have valid licences for WindowsXP and Windows7 in order to run some legacy software on a prior PC this was a major inconvenience.
 The solution was to install a virtualisation package and run the earlier operating systems within virtual machines.
 There are several such packages available and I chose VMWare - this allows the host PC to share its resources like disk space, USB ports, printers etc with the virtual machine.

 2. Windows Programs: I write only a small amount of Windows and PIC software these days and will post programmes as they become sufficiently complete to be useable - they will be updated as time allows.